 Gradually, the frustration weighs in on the relationship and it crumbles.
 Counter dependence leads to the development of an avoidance attitude.
 This is when the person begins to avoid confronting situations and ends up creating an unnecessary wall around himself or herself.
 These are clear signs of deteriorating mental health.

-3 Ways to Overcome Counter Dependency
+How to Overcome Counter Dependency?

 Since counter dependency is a trait that embeds itself deep in the mind, the first and most important thing that one needs to understand is that change will take time.
 Invest some time and effort to let the healing happen.
 If you are looking for quick closure, it wouldn’t happen.